berger-lukas/Hyperfine-Spectrum-Analyzer/README.md

 # Plot Comparison Tool

-This project provides a Python-based tool for generating and comparing visual plots.
+This project provides a Python-based tool for comparing a measured spectrum to a .cat, assign transitions and export a .lin file..
 It uses a configuration file for inputs and an external CSS file for visual theming.

 ---